wp-plugins/atcontent/readme.txt

 * Copy-paste protection, **NO GOOGLE PENALTIES**
 * Increase SEO because of links back to an original source.

-#### Copy-paste protection with AtContent ####
-* You can be sure you will not get penalties from Google if anyone copies your posts, because with AtContent nobody can do it!
-Here are [EXAMPLE 1](http://bit.ly/1cSdcvs) and [EXAMPLE 2](http://bit.ly/1eII8jW) —  nobody can copy-paste this post, but anyone can legally repost it by clicking “Repost” at the bottom of the article.

-#### AtContent analytics – imagine you have Google analytics for all your posts distributed across tens and hundreds of sites!  ####
-* You can see detailed statistics, such as sites your posts were reposted on, amount of views and traffic from social networks.
-[SCREENSHOT](http://bit.ly/1didyzB)

-#### Joining AtContent costs you nothing – the plugin is free. ####

-* With AtContent you don't just become a better blogger, you start to use a new digital content standard and enter into a new era of the Internet where content is distributed across hundreds of sites and still managed by the owner.
-And you are a part of this future – unbelievable!
-* If you have several blogs and need a multiple system solution, please [contact us](http://bit.ly/K8krqg).

 == Examples ==

 * **[Content Protection Demo example](http://bit.ly/KJ819r)** — text is not available for copying, but everyone can click “Repost” at the bottom of the published content.
 This protects your content from copy-pasting.